 Regarding its Clients

-The Group applies a continuous improvement policies to its service lines in an effort to constantly adapt its solutions to decision-makers’ needs.
+Service lines are continuously improved in all activities in an effort to constantly adapt solutions to decision-makers’ needs.

 Industrialized and pooled services: